cisagov/ScubaGoggles/baselines/commoncontrols.md

   - [T1213: Data from Information Repositories](https://attack.mitre.org/techniques/T1213/)

 #### GWS.COMMONCONTROLS.18.3v0.3
-A custom policy SHALL be configured for Gmail to protect PII and sensitive information, as defined by the agency.
-At a minimum, credit card numbers, U.S. Individual Taxpayer Identification Numbers (ITIN), and U.S. Social Security numbers (SSN) SHALL be blocked.
+A custom policy SHALL be configured for Gmail to protect PII and sensitive information as defined by the agency, blocking at a minimum: credit card numbers, U.S. Individual Taxpayer Identification Numbers (ITIN), and U.S. Social Security numbers (SSN).

 - _Rationale:_ Users may inadvertently share sensitive information with others who should not have access to it.
 DLP policies provide a way for agencies to detect and prevent unauthorized disclosures.
 - _Last modified:_ October 25, 2024